The Sovereign Decree: God's Restoration Through Imperial Archives and Authority

 God can preserve His word and advance His worship through public records, political authority, and even the scrutiny of opponents, turning threatened delay into confirmed provision.

-9 That which they have need of, including young bulls, rams, and lambs, for burnt offerings to the God of heaven; also wheat, salt, wine, and oil, according to the word of the priests who are at Jerusalem, let it be given them day by day without fail;
+9 Whatever is needed—young bulls, rams, and lambs for burnt offerings to the God of heaven, as well as wheat, salt, wine, and oil, as requested by the priests in Jerusalem—must be given to them daily without fail.

-10 that they may offer sacrifices of pleasant aroma to the God of heaven, and pray for the life of the king, and of his sons.
+10 Then they will be able to offer sacrifices of a sweet aroma to the God of heaven and to pray for the lives of the king and his sons.

-12 May the God who has caused his name to dwell there overthrow all kings and peoples who stretch out their hand to alter this, to destroy this house of God which is at Jerusalem.
-I Darius have made a decree.
-Let it be done with all diligence.
+12 May God, who has caused His Name to dwell there, overthrow any king or people who lifts a hand to alter this decree or to destroy this house of God in Jerusalem.
+I, Darius, have issued the decree.
+Let it be carried out with diligence.

 God can preserve His word and advance His worship through public records, political authority, and even the scrutiny of opponents, turning threatened delay into confirmed provision.